-Locke explicitly tells us that the case of the prince and the cobbler shows us the resolution of the problem of the resurrection.
+Locke explicitly tells us that the prince and the cobbler thought experiment in section 15 shows us the resolution of the problem of the same body at the resurrection.
 The case is one in which the soul of the prince with all of its princely thoughts is transferred from the body of the prince to the body of the cobbler, the cobbler’s soul having departed.
 The result of this exchange, is that the prince still consider himself the prince, even though he finds himself in an altogether new body.
 Locke’s distinction between man and person makes it possible for the same person to show up in a different body at the resurrection and yet still be the same person.
+Thus his answer is the same as the one Boyle gives in the work quoted above.
+In his correspondence with Bishop Stillingfleet he all but says that the idea of being resurrected in the same body is incoherent.
 Locke focuses on the prince with all his princely thoughts because, on his view, it is consciousness which is crucial to the reward and punishment which is to be meted out at the Last Judgment.
-In this chapter on identity, Locke is also making a distinction between consciousness and the soul, but that distinction is not crucial to the resolution of the kinds of problems that Boyle considered in his essay on the resurrection.
-Let us turn then, to the distinction between soul and consciousness.

 Though the distinction between man and person is controversial, Locke’s severing the connection over time between the soul or the thing which thinks in us and consciousness is even more radical.
 Locke holds that consciousness can be transferred from one soul to another, and that personal identity goes with consciousness.
-In section 12 of the Chapter of Identity and Diversity he raises the question: “…if the same Substance which thinks be changed, it can be the same person, or remaining the same, it can be a different person.”
+In section 12 of the Chapter of Identity and Diversity (27) he raises two questions: “…if the same Substance which thinks be changed, it can be the same person, or remaining the same, it can be a different person”.
 Locke’s answer to both of these questions is affirmative.
 Consciousness can be transferred from one substance to another and thus while the soul is changed, consciousness remains the same and thus personal identity is preserved through the change.
 And on the other hand, consciousness can be lost as in utter forgetfulness while the soul or thinking substance remains the same.
 Under these conditions there is the same soul but a different person.
 These affirmations amount to the claim that the same soul or thinking substance is neither necessary nor sufficient for personal identity over time.
 The arguments are developed by analogy with the functional organization of animals which is preserved through the gradual changes in the atoms which instantiate that organization at any given time.
 So, at any given time there must be a soul or thinking substance, but over time there is no necessity that one have the same soul to preserve personal identity.

 In recent years there has developed a debate about whether persons are substances or modes.
-Ruth Mattern in her article “Moral Science and the Concept of a Person in Locke” (1980), Antonia LaLordo in “Person, Substance, Mode and the Moral Man in Locke’s Philosophy” (2010) and Galen Strawson in Locke on Personal Identity have developed the evidence for mode interpretations.
-Strawson is the closest to Edmund Law’s 18th century mode interpretation, making persons the forensic aspect of human beings.
+Ruth Mattern in her article “Moral Science and the Concept of a Person in Locke” (1980), Antonia LaLordo in “Person, Substance, Mode and the Moral Man in Locke’s Philosophy” (2010) and Galen Strawson in Locke on Personal Identity (2011) have developed the evidence for mode interpretations.
+Strawson is the closest to Edmund Law’s eighteenth century mode interpretation, making persons the forensic aspect of human beings.
 Uzgalis (2000) has a different version that makes both living things and person modes.
-For the view that Locke thinks persons are substances see Alston and Bennett
+For the view that Locke thinks persons are substances see Alston and Bennett 1988.